Lowell Museum: History

 The Lowell Museum was housed on the upper floors of a building on Merrimack Street at the head of Central Street owned by Lowell's U.S. Postmaster, Fisher Ames Hildreth, and the theatre venue of the museum was managed by N. F. Gates.

-A bayonet accidently wounded an actor called Wheeler above the eye during one of the performances on the evening of May 26, 1853, killing him instantly in front of a packed audience.
+A bayonet accidentally wounded an actor called Wheeler above the eye during one of the performances on the evening of May 26, 1853, killing him instantly in front of a packed audience.

 In the mid-1850s, local artist Alfred Ordway was commissioned to paint portraits of all the presidents to adorn the museum.
 He finished in late 1855, only to lose them all in the fire.

 According to the January 31, 1856 New York Times article, The Lowell Museum was destroyed by fire, at a loss of $15,000, which was partially insured.
 The fire destroyed the museum, several of the stores beneath it, including; C.W.
 Pratt dry goods, the Abel Whitney bookstore, R.B.
 Randall & Co. clothing store, and the Law Library of Benjamin Butler next door.
 The "Boston Nationals" who were performing in the museum's theatre managed by N.F.
 Gates, lost all of their costumes and belongings.